JanHerca/urantiapedia/output/wikijs/article/David_Kantor/Spiritual_Faith_Incertainty_and_Cosmic_Citizenship.md

 The concept of “personality integration” derived from _The Urantia Book_ does not mean the attempt to bring order to one’s subjective labyrinth of psychological associations, but rather refers to the integration of one’s personality with the personalities of others in the living, evolving organism of the Supreme.

 > The universe is a whole; no thing or being exists or lives in isolation.
 Self-realization is potentially evil if it is antisocial.
-It is literally true: “No man lives by himself.”
+It is literally true: “_No man lives by himself_.”
 Cosmic socialization constitutes the highest form of personality unification.
-Said Jesus: “He who would be greatest among you, let him become server of all.”
-[UB 56:10.14](/en/The_Urantia_Book/56#p10_14)
+Said Jesus: “_He who would be greatest among you, let him become server of all._” [UB 56:10.14](/en/The_Urantia_Book/56#p10_14)

 We each have many concerns which consume our attention in daily life.
 We are concerned about our needs for shelter, food, clothing, economic security for our families, education and health care for our children—the list is long in our increasingly complex world.
 We have concerns about social and political matters.
 But we also have some concerns about our spiritual lives, our personal relationships with God and the service of his purposes—concerns that sometimes get pushed down on our list of priorities.